 Member of the Board of Trustees

-For me, wilderness is a state in which the direction of man is absent and the presence of man is a respectful guest stay.
-In the course of my life as a scientist, I have been able to experience and explore nature on various continents.
-I often found only remnants of pristine nature or nature that had been heavily impacted by humans, while species were also disappearing at home in Germany.
+For me, wilderness a state in which human control is absent and human presence is that of a respectful guest.
+Throughout my life, as a scientist, I have had the privilege of experiencing and researching nature on various continents.
+In doing so, I often found only remnants of pristine nature or nature heavily impacted by humans, while species were also disappearing back home in Germany.

-In 2011, I experienced the rainforests on the Pacific coast of Canada for the first time during a WI expedition.
-I was captivated by the centuries-old Douglas firs and giant live trees that were over 70 meters tall.
-Often there were only a few trees left that could be quickly counted, surrounded by the growth of young trees on former clear-cuts.
-How do we humans manage to leave these trees to the wilderness and not one day take a saw to them?
+In 2011, during a WI expedition, I experienced the rainforests along Canada’s Pacific coast for the first time.
+The centuries-old Douglas firs and giant thuja trees, over 70 meters tall, captivated me.
+Often, only a few trees remained—so few that they could be counted quickly—surrounded by young saplings growing on former clear-cut sites.
+How can we humans manage wilderness these trees wilderness and not end up cutting them down one day?

-WI is always on the lookout for the last wilderness forests, seeking to acquire them through purchase in order to prevent their deforestation.
-I find this nature conservation concept so convincing that I am very pleased to be part of WI and to be able to work for the preservation of the last wilderness areas on our planet.
+WI is constantly on the lookout for the last remaining wilderness forests, seeking to purchase them to prevent their deforestation.
+I find this conservation approach so compelling that I am thrilled to be part of WI and to be able to work toward preserving the last wilderness areas on our planet.